gerpark/ftsim/docs/source/config.rst

 ``lfname`` specifies the Location, ``ftname`` contains the target area.

+.. _cfg_order:

 Order - Tables
 --------------

-A Task contains the `LE` with the imaginary inventory, that needs to be picked at the Picking Place / the Workstation.
+A Task contains the `LE` with the imaginary inventory, that needs to be picked at the Picking Place / the `Workstation`.

 A Taskorder consists of one or more Tasks, which have to be picked at the same Workstation.
 Taskorder and Tasks are updated during runtime.